G-Research/siembol/docs/services/siembol_alerting_services.md

 There are four types of matchers:
 - `REGEX_MATCH` - A regex_match allows you use a regex statement to match a specified field.
 There are two string inputs:
-    - `data`: the regex statement in Java using syntax from [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) except allowing to to use underscores in the names of captured groups Named capture groups in the regex are added as fields in the event.
+    - `data`: the regex statement in Java using syntax from [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) except allowing to use underscores in the names of captured groups Named capture groups in the regex are added as fields in the event.
 They are available from the next matcher onwards and are included in the output event.
-- `IS_IN_SET` - An "is_in_set" matcher compares the value of a field to a set of strings defined in `data`. if the value is in the set then the matcher returns true.
+- `IS_IN_SET` - An "is_in_set" matcher compares the value of a field to a set of strings defined in `data`.
+If the value is in the set then the matcher returns true.
     - `data` - A list of strings to compare the value to.
 New line delimited.
 Does not support regex - each line must be a literal match however, field substitution is supported in this field.
-    - `case_insensitive`- Use case insensitive string compare
+    - `case_insensitive`- Use case-insensitive string compare
-- `CONTAINS` - A "contains" matcher searches for substring defined in `data`. if the pattern is found the matcher returns true.
+- `CONTAINS` - A "contains" matcher searches for substring defined in `data`.
+If the pattern is found the matcher returns true.
     - `data` - A pattern to search.
 Field substitution is supported in this field.
-    - `case_insensitive` - Use case insensitive string compare
+    - `case_insensitive` - Use case-insensitive string compare
     - `starts_with`- The field value starts with the pattern
     - `ends_with` - The field value ends with the pattern
 - `COMPOSITE_AND` - Used to combine matchers from the list `matchers` with AND logic operation